godatadriven/academy-dbt-at-scale/docs/group3/checklist.md

 ---

-## Step 10 — Create a snapshot for advertiser campaign budgets
+## Step 10 - Create a snapshot for advertiser campaign budgets

+- [ ] Step complete

 Create `snapshots/snap_ads__campaigns.sql`.
-Track budget changes using the `timestamp` strategy — campaigns can have their budgets modified after launch.
+Track budget changes using the `timestamp` strategy - campaigns can have their budgets modified after launch.

 ??? tip "Hint"
     ```sql